 Cocaine is sold and used as a powder to inhale.
-At the same time, cocaine is highly addictive because of its effect on the reward center of the brain.
-As it creates immediate euphoria and energy, the brain learns the perceived rewarding effects and leads to impulses to use more with increased frequency.
+It is highly addictive because of it's effect on the reward center of the brain.
+As it creates immediate euphoria and energy, the brain learns the perceived rewarding effects.
+Users are then inclined to increase the frequency of use.

 As a freebase, cocaine is called crack.
 Crack has a lower melting point than powder-form cocaine and can be smoked.
 Smoking crack offers a more intense high that comes on quickly but wears off quickly.
 This effect often causes crack users to use more rapidly to continually achieve the intense euphoria.

-During a crack spree, each high is weaker than the last but the user may continually seek the rush of the first hit.
+During a crack spree, each high is weaker than the last.
+As a result, the user may continually seek the rush of the first hit.
 Because of this, many people point to crack as being more addictive than powder form cocaine.
 It is the same drug in different forms, administered in different ways.
 With protracted use, both crack and powder cocaine can be extremely addictive.
 However, the quick and powerful effects of crack can cause users to become dependent on it more quickly.

-How Does Cocaine Abuse Affect the Brain and the Body?
+How Does Cocaine Abuse Affect the Brain and Body?

 When cocaine enters the bloodstream, dopamine levels spike in brain circuits that regulate pleasure.
 In general, dopamine is released by neurons in response to potential rewards.
 It is then recycled back into the cells that release it.

-With regular cocaine use, there is no recycling of dopamine and thus unequal amounts build up.
+With regular cocaine use, there is no recycling of dopamine, allowing unequal amounts to build up.
 The dopamine signal is overstated and there are interruptions in normal brain functioning.
 Repeated use can change the brain’s reward system as well as other brain systems.
-These disruptions can lead to addictive behaviors.
+These disruptions can further lead to addictive behaviors.